Acanthosepion lycidas: Distribution and habitat

 Kisslip cuttlefish are native to the Indo-West Pacific (Indian Ocean/Western Pacific), specifically from Japan to Myanmar, Philippines, and Indonesia.
 They are also known to prefer tropical to temperate environments and temperatures.
 This species is benthic and only found within marine ecosystems.
-Sepia lycidas can typically be found at depths ranging from 15–100 meters; however, they do migrate to shallow coastal areas from April to July for both the mating and breeding season.
-Specifically within the South China Sea, the kisslip cuttlefish resides in habitats that are covered with shells, gravel, sand, and seaweed, which is similar to both Sepia pharaonis and Sepia latimanus.
+Acanthosepion lycidas can typically be found at depths ranging from 15–100 meters; however, they do migrate to shallow coastal areas from April to July for both the mating and breeding season.
+Specifically within the South China Sea, the kisslip cuttlefish resides in habitats that are covered with shells, gravel, sand, and seaweed, which is similar to both the pharaoh and broadclub cuttlefish.

 Behavior

 Reproduction

 Cephalopods in general are usually gonochoristic, meaning that an individual organism has only one of at least two distinct sexes.
 This species in particular has been used in many studies on various aspects of reproductive behaviors in cephalopods because they are easily bred and cultivated in captivity.
 When mating, males will perform displays to attract females to mate with.
 Then, during copulation, males will grasp the female and insert the hectocotylus into the female's mantle cavity.
 Within the mantle cavity is where fertilization typically occurs.
-Sepia lycidas lay amber colored eggs shortly after fertilization takes place, that are similar in shape to hen eggs.
+Acanthosepion lycidas lay amber colored eggs shortly after fertilization takes place, that are similar in shape to hen eggs.
 Finally, this cuttlefish species has been observed displaying many complex reproductive behaviors, such as courtship, mating, males competing for mates, spawning during the breeding period, and male escorts.

 Life cycle

-Sepia lycidas has a life cycle that is similar to other cuttlefish species, beginning with embryos hatching into a planktonic stage after about 25 days of incubation.
+Acanthosepion lycidas has a life cycle that is similar to other cuttlefish species, beginning with embryos hatching into a planktonic stage after about 25 days of incubation.
 Hatching times are vulnerable to changes in environmental conditions and can vary depending on light, temperature, and salinity.
 They continue to grow and develop through this planktonic stage until they are fully grown, benthic adults; however, juveniles will still show similar behaviors to benthic adults like burying themselves in the sand soon after hatching.
 Males reach sexual maturity at approximately 150 days after hatching, while females take longer to fully mature.
 Both males and females will usually die shortly after their spawning and brooding behaviors have ceased.